bioinformaticsdotca/Metagenomics_2018/main_metagenomics.md

 3. Install PIP by opening a “Terminal” Window (Application->Utilities->Terminal) and then type the following command (and press enter):
 `sudo easy_install pip`

-4.Install numpy (again type the following command in the Terminal Window):
+4. Install numpy (again type the following command in the Terminal Window):
 `pip install numpy`

 5. Install scipy (again type the following command in the Terminal Window):